Fun Printable Hundred Chart Activities (English, Chinese, Korean)

 Mix multiple languages together!

 Celebrate your family’s languages with the hundred chart!
-If your children are bilingual or multilingual, the hundreds chart is a fun way to compare and learn math with all of their languages.
+If your children are bilingual or multilingual, the hundreds chart is a fun way to compare and learn math with all their languages.

 Get the printable 100 Chart here!